Jacky-Lei/Food-Truck-Starter/docs/README.md

 [Details][phase-three]

-### Phase 4: Incorporate Pledges (1 day)
+### Phase 4: Incorporate Pledges(Perks) (1.5 days)

 Pledges sync up with the amount raised and give the user more selection on suggest amounts to donate.
+This will be built through another component that is a subcomponent of food truck.

 [Details][phase-four]

-### Phase 5: Edit Profile (1 day)
+### Phase 5: Styling Cleanup and Seeding (1.5 days)

-Users will be able to edit their profile details and upload new pictures and descriptions if necessary.
+I will use bootstrap and some jqeury to add styling and the carousel view on the homepage.

 [Details][phase-five]

-### Phase 6: Styling Cleanup and Seeding (1 day)

-I will use bootstrap and some jqeury to add styling and the carosel view on the homepage.

 Bonus:
+- [ ] Edit account
 - [ ] View your donations
 - [ ] View other users' profiles
 - [ ] Tag users on food trucks